-The MTA may have learned several IP addresses for a KDC or application server.
+The MTA may have learned several IP addresses for a KDC or application server (refer to section 6.4.5.2 for more information on obtaining IP addresses from Realm Names and forming a local list of IP addresses based on prioritization).
 If the number of retransmissions for a KDC IP address has reached its maximum configured value and there are more IP addresses for the same KDC that have not been tried, then the MTA MUST direct the retransmissions to the remaining alternate addresses in its local list.
 Each time that the MTA switches to a new KDC IP address for retransmissions, it MUST start a new exponential back-off procedure.
 If there are no more KDC IP addresses to try, then the MTA SHOULD actively query the name server in order to detect the possible change of KDC network interfaces, regardless of the Time To Live (TTL) associated with the DNS record to see if any other IP addresses have become available.
 If there are new IP Addresses discovered, the MTA MUST go through the retransmission strategy again for the newly discovered IP Addresses.
 For Kerberized key management with application servers, when an application layer is informed that key management with a particular IP address failed, it is normally up to the application layer to select the next IP address.
 The switch over algorithm between multiple IP addresses mapped to the same FQDN is specified by each corresponding application protocol.
-For example, in the case of the Kerberized key management between the MTA and the CMS, refer to the NCS specification [3].
-There are also cases when key management is performed independent of the application layer, e.g., to preestablish security associations during MTA initialization.
+For example, in the case of the Kerberized key management between the MTA and the CMS, refer to the NCS specification [2].
+There are also cases when key management is performed independent of the application layer, e.g., to pre-establish security associations during MTA initialization.
 In those cases, it is up to a specific MTA implementation to decide if to fail over and how to fail over to another application server IP address.